Leigh-Chr/calendraft/packages/api/README.md

 # @calendraft/api

-API tRPC pour Calendraft avec routers, procedures et middleware d'authentification.
+tRPC API for Calendraft with routers, procedures, and authentication middleware.

 ## Installation